SEDSCelestiaBPGC/BCI/contributing.md

 - PCB design using Autodesk Eagle
 - understanding of Arduino
 - ROS basics (optional)
-- a general idea of time domain circuits.
+- a general idea of time-domain and frequency-domain circuits.
 - classification algorithms (like CNN, SVM, k-clustering, and so on).
 - shell script (UNIX commands)